- Remuneration policy

 1. Remuneration policy

-Remuneration at NORDEN is determined based on a remuneration policy (see below "General Guidelines for incentive based remuneration") applying to the Board of Directors and the Executive Management adopted at the annual general meeting in April 2013.
+Remuneration at NORDEN is determined based on a remuneration policy (see "General Guidelines for incentive based remuneration" below) applying to the Board of Directors and the Executive Management adopted at the annual general meeting in April 2014.

 The policy is implemented by a remuneration committee answering to the Board of Directors.